meditoikuinbuddha/meditatelikethebuddha/info.md

 We publish articles on Early Buddhism and also share the teachings of experienced monastics.

-Meditate like the Buddha is an English sister-site of <a href="https://meditoikuinbuddha.fi">Meditoikuinbuddha.fi</a>, where we study the Early Buddhist Texts in Finnish.
+Nordicbuddhism.fi is an English sister-site of <a href="https://meditoikuinbuddha.fi">Meditoikuinbuddha.fi</a>, where we study the Early Buddhist Texts in Finnish.

 <a href="https://www.vecteezy.com/free-vector/lotus">Lotus Vectors by Vecteezy</a>